-If you suspect your puppy has contracted parvovirus, email appointment@sanantoniopetsalive.or g immediately!
+If you suspect your puppy has contracted parvovirus, contact the medical coordinator immediately!

 Canine Distemper

 Canine distemper is a virus that affects a dog's respiratory, gastrointestinal, and central nervous systems, as well as the conjunctival membranes of the eye.
 Symptoms include sneezing, coughing, and thick mucus coming from the eyes and nose.
 Fever, lethargy, sudden vomiting and diarrhea, depression, and/or loss of appetite are also symptoms of this virus.